Available with Image Analyst license.

 The supported statistics type depends on the data type of the Value Raster, and the statistics calculation type specified by the Calculate Circular Statistics parameter.

 The Value Raster can be either integer or floating point.
-If the data type is integer, arithmetic statistics calculation supports Mean, Majority, Maximum, Median, Minimum, Minority, Percentile, Range, Standard deviation, Sum, and Variety statistics types; circular statistics calculation supports Mean, Majority, Minority, Standard deviation, and Variety statistics types.
+If the data type is integer, arithmetic statistics calculation supports Mean, Majority, Majority count, Majority percentage, Maximum, Median, Minimum, Minority, Minority count, Minority percentage, Percentile, Range, Standard deviation, Sum, and Variety statistics types; circular statistics calculation supports Mean, Majority, Minority, Standard deviation, and Variety statistics types.

 If the Value Raster data type is float, arithmetic statistics calculation supports Mean, Maximum, Median, Minimum, Percentile, Range, Standard deviation, and Sum statistics types; circular statistics calculation supports Mean and Standard deviation statistics types.